lroudge/technical-use-case/test-log.md

 documentation before understanding what I needed.

-I wanted to reproduce a "Floating Bar" graph like the one from the [Figures's Market Data Browser](https://app.figures.hr/try) but I struggled to go from regular bars (going from 0) to floating ones.
+I wanted to reproduce a "Floating Bar" graph like the one from the [Figures's Market Data Browser](https://app.figures.hr/try) but I struggled to go from regular bars (starting at 0) to floating ones (going from p25 to p75).
 The trick was to pass one array of data points per label to the `data` object.
 In my case, I only want one label at a time (the selected job).